moneytree/moneytree-link-android-sdk/README.md

    }
    ```

-6. Edit your activity to enable to call `MoneytreeLink` and get a token from `MoneytreeLink`
+6. Edit your activity to enable to call `MoneytreeLink` and get an auth token from `MoneytreeLink`

     1. Call *authorize* to start the authorization flow
     ```java